Haggle1996/RevolutionPack/NOTES.md

 - Death in SMP not registered by CrC
 - Update Ender IO

+- Test beehive's not breakable with specific metadata only, e.g., Forestry:hives 0
+- gravity in the space station dimension
+- Attempt to fix Natura through code https://github.com/progwml6/Natura

 HQM
 - Friction heater quest
 - XP from friction heater quest